 There was just one problem:

 My tester (AKA The Husband) loved this so much that he complained they were too small.
 He was left salivating for the next.
 But I insist, a fancy party deserves dainty little desserts.
 Especially served in fancy flute glasses.
-Leaving your guests begging for more (or the recipe) is part of the satisfaction of successful party.
+Leaving your guests begging for more (or the recipe) is part of the satisfaction of a successful party.

 To get inspiration for more great recipes and entertaining ideas with Kahlúa and for a chance to win the ultimate holiday party, please visit www.kahluaholiday.com.